w3c/wai-website/_tips/developing.md

 Think about keyboard access, especially when developing interactive elements, such as menus, mouseover information, collapsable accordions, or media players.
 Use `tabindex="0"` to add an element that does not normally receive focus, such as `<div>` or `<span>`, into the navigation order when it is being used for interaction.
 Use scripting to capture and respond to keyboard events.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Keyboard accessible menu button" class="example" %}
+{% include_cached box.html type="start" title="Example: Keyboard accessible menu button" class="example" %}
 {:/}

 <div class="keyboard-accessible html-example">